davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.0.4 =

+* Remote download of evaluation forms now only used if no local copy or if administrator requests an update.

 = 4.0.3 =